 • Show proof of a place to live in Portugal

-When the residency card is issued, applicants cannot leave Portugal for more than six consecutive months or eight months in total during the two-year period.
+When the residency card is issued, applicants cannot leave Portugal for a total of more than six consecutive months or eight months during the two-year period.

 Portugal's Golden Visa